minaflow-888/case-study-webflow-leads-automation/README.md

 These businesses often receive 5–10 inquiries per week via their Webflow contact form, but they lack time and tools to manage leads efficiently.

-> This project is based on real-world workflows used by småföretag in Sweden and reflects their common automation needs.
+> This project simulates a typical Swedish small business (*småföretag*, meaning “micro-business” or “small local company”).

 ---